Graves' disease: Antithyroid drugs

 The main antithyroid drugs are carbimazole (in the UK), methimazole (in the US), and propylthiouracil/PTU.
-These drugs block the binding of iodine and coupling of iodotyrosines.
+These drugs block the binding of iodine and the coupling of iodotyrosines.
 The most dangerous side effect is agranulocytosis (1/250, more in PTU).
 Others include granulocytopenia (dose-dependent, which improves on cessation of the drug) and aplastic anemia.
-Patients on these medications should see a doctor if they develop sore throat or fever.
+Patients on these medications should see a doctor if they develop a sore throat or fever.
 The most common side effects are rash and peripheral neuritis.
 These drugs also cross the placenta and are secreted in breast milk.
 Lugol's iodine may be used to block hormone synthesis before surgery.

-A randomized control trial testing single-dose treatment for Graves' found methimazole achieved euthyroid state more effectively after 12 weeks than did propylthyouracil (77.1% on methimazole 15 mg vs 19.4% in the propylthiouracil 150 mg groups).
+A randomized control trial testing single-dose treatment for Graves found methimazole achieved euthyroid state more effectively after 12 weeks than did propylthiouracil (77.1% on methimazole 15 mg vs 19.4% in the propylthiouracil 150 mg groups).

 No difference in outcome was shown for adding thyroxine to antithyroid medication and continuing thyroxine versus placebo after antithyroid medication withdrawal.
 However, two markers were found that can help predict the risk of recurrence.
 These two markers are a positive TSHr antibody (TSHR-Ab) and smoking.
 A positive TSHR-Ab at the end of antithyroid drug treatment increases the risk of recurrence to 90% (sensitivity 39%, specificity 98%), and a negative TSHR-Ab at the end of antithyroid drug treatment is associated with a 78% chance of remaining in remission.
-Smoking was shown to have an impact independent to a positive TSHR-Ab.
+Smoking was shown to have an impact independent of a positive TSHR-Ab.